 More importantly, Anteby stated that NFT-based memberships could provide greater security because verification is based purely on the nonfungible token.

-Some industry professionals, however, are skeptical of NFT membership models that can be resold on secondary markets such as OpenSea.
+Some industry professionals, however, are skeptical of non fungible tokens (NFT) membership models that can be resold on secondary markets such as OpenSea.
 NFTs have progressed to be more than just investment vehicles, according to Lee Hnetinka, founder and CEO of FastAF, an NFT platform focused on utility.

 Hnetinka went on to say that while NFT membership has a number of advantages, he appears to believe the most important thing to consider for mass adoption is interoperability.
 Hnetinka, for example, suggested that certain fitness clubs with NFT memberships consider providing members with access to additional health apps or other gyms.